DLFundamentals/blog/_posts/2026-03-11-self-supervised-learning-≈-supervised-learning.md

   <p><strong>3.
 The supervised counterpart is geometrically tractable.</strong> Its global minimizers exhibit augmentation collapse, within-class collapse, and simplex ETF structure.</p>
 </div>

-<p>Taken together, these results suggest a more precise picture: rather than viewing contrastive learning as a completely separate principle that somehow recovers class structure indirectly, it is often more accurate to view it as operating near a specific supervised contrastive objective — both at the level of the loss and at the level of the learned representation geometry.</p>
+<p>Taken together, these results suggest a more precise picture: rather than viewing contrastive learning as a completely separate principle that somehow recovers class structure indirectly, it is often more accurate to view it as operating near a specific supervised contrastive objective, both at the level of the loss and at the level of the learned representation geometry.</p>

 <div class="mechanism-grid fade-in">
   <div class="mechanism-card" style="border-top-color:var(--purple)">